As of 2023 we have worked with customers who have made anything from £2,000 to £300,000 from a poignant whisky cask investment.

 Whisky casks are classed as a wasting asset; they have a predicted lifespan of less than 50 years.

 A cask’s lifespan is limited because casks are porous and allow evaporation.
-That reduces the volume in the cask over time (at an average of 2% per year) and because alcohol evaporates more quickly than water in Scottish warehouses the ABV also drops over time.
+That reduces the volume in the cask over time (at an average of 1-4% per year) and because alcohol evaporates more quickly than water in Scottish warehouses the ABV also drops over time (around 0.5% per year).
 Therefore, at some point a cask’s alcoholic strength (ABV) will drop below 40% (in Scotland whisky must have an ABV above 40% to be legally classed as Scotch whisky) or the contents will evaporate completely.
+In both scenarios the cask becomes worthless regardless of its age or distillery.

 When we refer to your cask’s health we are referring to the ABV and either the Bulk Litres or Litres of Alcohol (LA) of that cask.